If you’re wondering why is your dog digging holes all of a sudden, it would help to investigate why your dog is trying so hard to escape.

 However, you may also prefer plastic wire over steel.
 This is because steel can hurt your pup’s paws as he digs.

-This is an important point to dog owners with yards.
-This is because burrowing animals may live in your yards which will prompt your dog to dig.
+This is an essential point for dog owners with yards.
+This is because burrowing animals may live in your yards, prompting your dog to dig.

 If he happens to ingest grass with chemicals, he may fall sick.
 This will be fatal and costly to treat.

 Planting thorny plants in the yard will keep your dog away from digging.
-If you are looking to stop him from escaping, you can plant thorny plants like roses along the fence.
-Your dog knows the stings hurt and thus this is an effective method.
+You can grow tough plants like roses along the fence to stop him from escaping.

 Owning a dog is one of the best things on earth.
-However, we cannot forget to take care of our dogs which means paying attention to them.
+However, we cannot forget to care for our dogs which means paying attention to them.

 Dogs are also accustomed to attention.
 Whenever he feels ignored, he will do anything, usually unwanted, to get your attention.

-It is also advisable to always make sure that you provide both physically and mentally stimulation for your dog.
+It is also advisable to always ensure that you provide physical and mental stimulation for your dog.
 This will keep him from boredom and thus curb behavioral issues.

 Domestication requires us to provide the best care to our dogs.
 We also want that, don’t we?
 Spending time with your dog is essential.

-You will be able to observe any behavioral changes in your dog.
-This way you can stop the behavior as early as possible, or provide better alternatives to the unwanted behavior like digging.
-The cause of this unwanted behavior is key to determining the best way to curb it.
+This way, you can stop the behavior as early as possible or provide better alternatives to the unwanted behavior, like digging.